Chapter 1: Basic Concepts in Chemical Bonding and Organic Molecules

 • Valence electron pairs are oriented to be as far apart as possible to minimize repulsions.

-Based on this theory, depending on the number of electron pairs (both bonding pairs and lone pairs) around the central atom, a certain shape is adopted to minimize the repulsion between electron pairs, as summarized in the table below:
+Based on this theory, depending on the number of electron pairs (both bonding pairs and lone pairs) around the central atom, a certain shape is adopted to minimize the repulsion between electron pairs, as summarized in Table 1.2 below:

-Total number of electron groups (electron pairs) around central atom
+Total number of electron groups (electron pairs) around the central atom

 Geometry (Shape) of electron groups (electron pairs)